 MALA 60653 The People's Choice: American Presidents.
 A history of the issues, conflicts and personalities in the development of the American presidency.
-An examination of twelve selected presidential administrations from George Washington to the modern presidency will be conducted.
+An examination of twelve selected presidential administrations from

+George Washington to the modern presidency will be conducted.

 MALA 60673 The Jerusalem Jackpot:Understanding Israeli-Palestinian Conflicts.
 The struggle for control of Jerusalem and surrounding territories has made violence between Jews and Arabs a recurring phenomenon since the 1920s.
 The 1948 creation of an independent Israeli state only exacerbated the violence.
 This course examines contemporary conflict issues between Israelis and Palestinians against the context of a history of past conflicts.
-Thus the course explores the rise of modern Zionism, the 1948 Israeli War of Independence, the 1956 Suez Crisis, the 1967 Six Day War, the 1969-1970 War of Attrition, the October War of 1973, the 1978 and 1982 invasions of Lebanon, the 1987-1993 Intifada, and the current Al- Aqsa Intifada.
 Focal points for the course are the underlying reasons for these conflicts, their conduct and resolutions to date, and the various efforts to promote a more lasting peace between Israelis and Palestinians.